-David Andrews-Brown is the pen name of a freelance writer and broadcaster with extensive media experience in South Africa, The Netherlands and Israel.
+David Andrews-Brown is the pen name of a freelance writer and broadcaster with extensive media experience in The Netherlands, South Africa and Israel.

 Among many other SABC documentaries (see the MEDIA EXPERIENCE page) have been This Year in Jerusalem, a 30-minute programme, to mark the 25th anniversary of the state of Israel (in 1973), and Habemus Papam as well as John Paul: A Legacy of Two Popes, two special broadcasts on the elections of two popes in unusually quick succession following the death of Pope Paul VI in 1978.
-The latter documentaries, on John Paul I and John-Paul II, were combined in the production of a long-playing record titled Habemus Papam, and released by the American Catholic newspaper Our Sunday Visitor.
+These two documentaries, on John Paul I and John-Paul II, were combined in the production of a long-playing record titled Habemus Papam, released by the American Catholic newspaper Our Sunday Visitor.
+(See A PAPAL SEA CHANGE page.)